PiStorm/pistorm.github.io/_pages/home.md

   - title: "Open Source"
     excerpt: >
       Both PiStorm hardware and software are released under open source licenses ranging from BSD-alike to MPLv2.
-Build PiStorm, buy it, download software from GitHub or sarch for ready to use distributions.
+Build PiStorm, buy it or sell it.
+Download software from GitHub free of charge or sarch for ready to use  distributions.
 It's up to you.
+Contribute to the project if you like, too.
     url: "/docs/license/"
     btn_class: "btn--primary"
     btn_label: "Learn more"
   - title: "Performance"
     excerpt: >
       PiStorm is fast.
 Very fast.
 The virtual CPU provided by Emu68 is a bare-metal JIT solution translating m68k instruction stream to AArch64.
-The performance varies depending on the translate code and can go as high as 1MIPS/1MHz.
+The performance varies depending on the translate code and can go as high as 1 MIPS per 1 MHz.
+Enjoy CPU hungry software for the first time.
     url: "/docs/benchmarks/"
     btn_class: "btn--primary"
     btn_label: "Learn more"